monzo/docs/source/includes/_authentication.md

     state=$state_token"
 ```

-If the user allows access to their account, Mondo redirects them back to your app.
+If the user allows access to their account, Monzo redirects them back to your app.

 ##### URL arguments

 <span class="hide">Parameter</span> | <span class="hide">Description</span>
 ------------------------------------|--------------------------------------
 `code`|A temporary authorization code which will be exchanged for an access token in the next step.
-`state`|The same string you provided as `state` when sending the user to Mondo.
+`state`|The same string you provided as `state` when sending the user to Monzo.
 If this value differs from what you sent, you **must** abort the authentication process.

 ### Exchange the authorization code